barvch/generador-de-sandbox/recursos/UserGuide/README.md

 This tool provides some examples of valid [input files], which can serve as a reference and can be loaded directly into the tool by making the corresponding modifications for the environment you want to create.
 You can find templates to create VMs specifically of each supported operating system, as well as other templates creating a whole infrastructure of VMs.

-> For technical specifications about every single value please check [Input Values] section.
+> For technical specifications about every single value please check [Input Data] section.

 ## Pre-Installation Requirements